 Skip to Content

-How To Re-Purpose A Chandelier
+How To Repurpose A Thrifted Vintage Chandelier

-First, remove any removable parts and find a place that you can spray paint all the pieces that you plan to use with the chandelier.
 I used Krylon Chalky Finish Spray Paint in Classic White because I wanted a white light fixture.
 I have found that chalk paint will adhere to the slick brass surface much easier than some spray paints.

 If you can find a way to hang the light fixture, you will be able to spray paint the entire piece without moving it to a different position.

-Add Crystals
+How To Add Vintage Chandelier Crystals

 Use Hammer and nail to punch hole in metal